coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 |-- source/
 |-- ...
 ```

+- In both Linux and Windows terminals, output like the above can be generated with the `tree` command

 The input data for the project is in `data/shakespeare.in`.
 This file contains the text that we want to analyze.